rjduran/adobe-scripting/README.md

 This tutorial was written for MacOS.
 There are two ways to write scripts for Adobe Illustrator: 1) Use the ExtendScript Toolkit.app or 2) Use a text editor and custom workflow (ie. Atom).
 Both workflows are described below.

-Recommendation: I suggest starting with the standard **Extendscript Toolkit.app** to get familiar with the language, syntax, and DOM before moving onto a different editor and workflow such as with Atom.
+Recommendation: I suggest starting with the standard **Extendscript Toolkit.app** to get familiar with the language, syntax, and DOM before moving onto a different editor and workflow (ie. Atom).

 ## Install and Setup Extendscript Toolkit CC